D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ![file-structure](/img/hugo-file-structure.jpg)

-*The project structure scaffolded by Hugo*
+*The project structure generating by Hugo*

 Ultimately, I do not consider myself a front-end web developer, or any kind of expert on CSS.
 Therefore, rather than code the entire website from scratch, I made to choose to use one of Hugo's pre-built themes from their [gallery](https://themes.gohugo.io/tags/gallery/).
 Eventually, I settled on a rather nice theme called [Notepadium](https://themes.gohugo.io/hugo-notepadium/).
 To apply this theme, you would first clone the theme's git repo into your project's `theme` directory with `git submodule add <theme_url>`.
 Then, open your `config.toml` file.

 In the top of that file, you would then modify the `theme` variable to be equal to "hugo-notepadium", and (optionally) set `style` to "dark", if you want a dark version of the theme.
-At this point, you can start adding Markdown files to the `content` directory, such an `about.md`, or some blog posts.
+At this point, you can start adding Markdown files to the `content` directory, such an `about.md`, or some blog posts to a directory called `blog`, `posts`, or something to that effect.

 ## Hosting